USUFSLC/intro-meeting/slides.md

 We're a group of students enthusiastic about free software enthusiasts; we're very passionate about our machines, and what's on them.

-The FSLC has been around since at _least_ 1999, according to the original [club constitution](https://web.archive.org/web/20011120092219/http://fslc.usu.edu/about/constitution.html) (which I found via diving deep into the Wayback Machine and "The Statesman" archives).
+The FSLC has been around since at _least_ 1999, according to the original [club constitution](https://web.archive.org/web/20011120092219/http://fslc.usu.edu/about/constitution.html) (which we found via diving deep into the Wayback Machine and "The Statesman" archives).

 It was popular enough at the time to attract Richard Stallman to perform a talk with an "audience of 100s", and stayed strong for about a decade.
 After, though, there was unfortunately a period for several years in which the FSLC saw little to no activity.